How To Deal With Academic Burnout & The Symptoms

 Loss of interest in activities and/or your course

 Have you lost all enthusiasm for your course or hobbies you once enjoyed?
-This is a very clear sign you’re experiencing burnout.
+This can be a very clear sign you’re experiencing burnout.
 You may only do the bare minimum, or skip on work and activities altogether.

 Irritability, frustration, and cynicism